CopernicaMarketingSoftware/Documentation/Mailerq/3.0/sending-bounces.md

 However, if you want your DSN message to be sent by a separate MailerQ instance, or if you want to process and filter the messages yourself (before sending them), you can assign a different queue to be used for DSN messages.
-MailerQ will then not publish the DSN's to the normal outbox queue, but to this alternative queue instead.
+MailerQ will then not publish the DSNs to the normal outbox queue, but to this alternative queue instead.
 The config file variable `rabbitmq-dsn` can be used for this:

 ````